nats-io/nats-mq/docs/tutorial.md

 This will create an image with the tag `nats-io/mq-bridge` and the version `0.5`.
 Note the build can take a few minutes.

-Once the image is complete we can run the bridge using our configuration file.

-Running the docker bridge requires a different configuration file that doesn't use *localhost*.
+Once the image is complete we can run the bridge but we need a new configuration file that doesn't use *localhost*.
 In order to get the tiktok.conf to work on a mac, for example, you will need to replace:

 localhost -> docker.for.mac.host.internal

 A version of this file is available at `resources/mac.tiktok.conf`.
 If you are running on another OS, you may need to use a different mapping (please feel free to submit a PR with a config file for other operating systems.)

-The bridge docker file expects the configuration to be available at `/mqbridge.conf` so we will map our example config to that location when we run docker.
+The bridge docker image expects the configuration to be available at `/mqbridge.conf` so we will map our example config to that location when we run docker.
 Also, the monitoring port in the config is set to 9090 so we will map that port out of the docker image:

 ```bash
  % docker run -v `pwd`/resources/mac.tiktok.conf:/mqbridge.conf -p 9090:9090 nats-io/mq-bridge:0.5